 Milk supply normally varies somewhat throughout the day and over weeks and months.
-As long as baby is allowed to nurse on cue, your milk supply will accommodate baby’s needs.
-However, when mom is pumping part-time or full-time, pumping output can become an issue due to a few factors:
+As long as baby is allowed to nurse on cue, your milk supply will typically accommodate baby’s needs.
+However, when you are pumping part-time or full-time, pumping output can become an issue due to a few factors:

-- The ability to measure how much milk you are pumping makes any decrease in pumping output more obvious and more worrying, even if it’s a normal variation.
+- The ability to measure how much milk you are pumping makes any decrease in pumping output more obvious and more worrying, even when it’s a normal variation.

-- Pumping moms generally need to pump x amount of milk for baby for a particular day, and it can be quite stressful when mom does not pump this amount.
+- You generally need to pump x amount of milk for baby for a particular day, and it can be quite stressful when you do not pump this amount.

 It is typical for a mother who is breastfeeding full-time to be able to pump around 1/2 to 2 ounces total (for both breasts) per pumping session.
 Mothers who pump more milk per session may have an oversupply of milk, or may respond better than average to the pump, or may have been able to increase pump output with practice.
 Many mothers think that they should be able to pump 4-8 ounces per pumping session, but even 4 ounces is a rather large pumping output for a mom who is breastfeeding full-time.

 It is not unusual to need to pump 2-3 times to get enough milk for one feeding for baby (remember that the pump cannot get as much milk as a baby who nurses effectively).

 Many mothers are able to pump more milk per session when they are separated from baby or if they are exclusively pumping.
 Milk pumped when you are breastfeeding full-time is “extra” milk — over and beyond what baby needs.
 Don’t get discouraged if you are trying to build up a freezer stash when breastfeeding full time and don’t get much milk per pumping session — this is perfectly normal and expected.